-Patient Simulation Laboratory Coordinator, School of Health Careers – Aggie Garrison MS, RRT
+Patient Simulation Laboratory Coordinator, School of Health Careers – Melanie McDonough,

 Patient Simulation Coordinator, School of Nursing – Kim Beechler, MSN RN

 Office Bldg.
 320 (Health Sciences Hall), Rm.
 023